 Do you need help to get your child on track with their schoolwork?
-Enroll them in our online tutoring and mentoring programs at Mrs. Myers’ Reading Room in Chicago and see the improvement for yourself.
+Enroll them in our online tutoring and mentoring programs at Mrs. Myers’ Reading Room in Southeast Wisconsin and see the improvement for yourself.
 Click here to enroll your child in our free trial classes.

 Take your child to a stationary store and let them choose a journal they like.
 Encourage them to start journaling and tell them how a dairy can become their best friend and closest confidant.
 Let them rant about their feelings in the diary but do not ever violate their privacy, or they might leave this positive habit altogether.

 Give your kids access to various writing tools like pen and paper, chalk and board, laptop, or even a typewriter.
 Let them choose what they want to use and how.
 If they want to write with different colored pencils or make drawings to match their stories, let them.
 Your goal is to get them to write.
 Let them write with anything about anything and do not expect impeccable grammar or spelling.

 Sign Them Up For A Pen Pal Program